Brown hyena

-The brown hyena (Parahyaena brunnea), also called strandwolf, is a species of hyena found in Namibia, Botswana, western and southern Zimbabwe, southern Mozambique and South Africa.
+The brown hyena (Parahyaena brunnea), also called the strandwolf, is a species of hyena found in Namibia, Botswana, western and southern Zimbabwe, southern Mozambique, western Eswatini, and South Africa.
 It is the only extant species in the genus Parahyaena.
 It is currently the rarest species of hyena.
 The largest remaining brown hyena population is located in the southern Kalahari Desert and coastal areas in Southwest Africa.
 The global population of brown hyena is estimated by IUCN at a number between 4,000 and 10,000 and its conservation status is marked as near threatened in the IUCN Red List.

 Description

 Brown hyenas are distinguished from other species by their long shaggy dark brown coat, pointed ears, and short tail.
 Their legs are striped brown and white, and adults have a distinct cream-colored fur ruff around their necks.
 Erectile hairs up to 305 mm in length cover the neck and back and bristles during agonistic behavior.
 Body length is 144 cm on average with a range of 130–160 cm.
 Shoulder height is 70–80 cm and the tail is 25–35 cm long.
 Unlike the larger spotted hyena, there are no sizable differences between the sexes, although males may be slightly larger than females.
 An average adult male weighs 40.2–43.7 kg, while an average female weighs 37.7–40.2 kg.
 Brown hyenas have powerful jaws, and young animals can crack the leg bones of springboks in five minutes, though this ability deteriorates with age and dental wear.
-The skulls of brown hyenas are larger than those of the closely related striped hyena, and their dentition is more robust, indicating a less generalized dietary adaptation.
+The skulls of brown hyenas are larger than those of the closely related striped hyena, and their dentition is more robust, indicating a more specialized dietary adaptation.

 Distribution and habitat

-Today, the brown hyena only inhabits Southern Africa, but in the past it lived also in the Iberian Peninsula and perhaps in other parts of Europe, indicated by fossils found in the area of Granada from the Upper Pliocene.
-It inhabits desert areas, semi-desert, and open woodland savannahs.
-It can survive close to urban areas by scavenging.
+The brown hyena inhabits desert areas, semi-desert, and open woodland savannah in Southern Africa.
+It can survive close to urban areas by scavenging, and they have been documented using the deteriorating infrastructure of abandoned mining towns in Namibia for shade and as den sites for mothers with pups.
 The brown hyena is not dependent on the ready availability of water sources for frequent drinking and favors rocky, mountainous areas, as these provide shade.
 It has home ranges of 233–466 km2 in size.